-According to Food & Beverage Magazine, EJ Stevens Group will be turning an 18,000-square-foot warehouse space at 34-39 31st Street into a foodie hot spot.
-The news of the food hall was originally released last year, but after delays in construction put a pause on the opening, it’ll be ready to open to the public in a few short months.
+According to Food & Beverage Magazine, EJ Stevens Group has turned an 18,000-square-foot warehouse space at 34-39 31st Street into a foodie hot spot.
+The news of the food hall was originally released in 2018 but the project was put on pause for quite some time due to construction delays and COVID-19.

-Called World Artisan Market, the new food hall will focus on bringing a diverse selection of cuisines to one place with a handful of restaurant leases already signed that will bring Scandinavian, Italian, Korean, Indian, French, American, Caribbean, African, Eastern European, and Middle Eastern flavors to the venue.
-As Eater notes, these restaurants (as of now) include: Sotto La Luna (an Italian restaurant and gelateria), and Elevenses Viennoiserie (a French-Scandinavian bakery), with a number of others in the works.
+Called World Artisan Market, the new food hall will focus on bringing a diverse selection of cuisines to one place with a handful of restaurants that will bring authentic Italian, Spanish, European, Japanese, Chinese, Vietnamese, and Colombian flavors to the venue.
+There will even be a fully vegan spot to check out!